Nooowin/LoL-pro-analysis/README.md

 <iframe
   src="assets/plot6.html"
   width="800"
-  height="450"
+  height="425"
   frameborder="0"
 ></iframe>

 We got a p-value of .044, which is less than our significance level of .05.
 As a result, we reject the null hypothesis.
 There is statisically signifcant evidence that our model's performance differs for ADCs with less than 7 kills and ADCs with 7 or more kills.
+Higher-kill ADCs have more potential to take over and dominate a game.
+Games where ADCs have lower kills will have more variability where macro-level decisions, teammate performance, and objective control may become more important.